adelolmo/heroscribe/README.md

 - Add your notes to the quest
 - Install and remove `Icon Packs` from `https://www.heroscribe.org/icons.html` with a single click

+## How to download

+Go to the [releases section](https://github.com/adelolmo/heroscribe/releases/latest) and download the package depending on you OS (for _Linux_ the `.deb` and for _Win_ and _Mac_ the `.zip`)

+## Running HeroScribe

+### Zip bundle

+Unzip the bundle and run

+    java -jar heroscribe-enhanced-skull.jar

+Postscript is required for PDF generation.

+### Debian package

+Install the debian package in your system

+    # apt-get install default-jre-headless ghostscript
+    # dpkg -i ../heroscribe-enhanced-skull_1.9_all.deb

+In your desktop, go to _Applications -> Graphics -> Heroscribe Enhanced Skull_

 ## Building

 ### Requirements